CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 Save and the tests pass.

-Let's also write a test to confirm that the server error is not shown after the server request returns successfully.
+Our next scenario was that the server error should not show when the server request returns successfully.
 In the "when filled in" describe block, add a similar test:

 ```js
 it('does not display a server error', async () => {